ecashin/ehallway/README.md

     trunk build && \
     sh -xe ../tpt-update.sh

+Create a [TOML](https://github.com/toml-lang/toml) config file that contains contents you edit to supply your own values.
+Example config-file contents are shown below.

+    static_path = "/path/to/ehallway/ui/dist"
+    postgres_user = "ehallway"
+    postgres_password = "mypgpassword"

-Starting at the repository's top level, the web server is built and run as shown below, but after editing the username and password for your Postgres user and password.
+Starting at the repository's top level, the web server is built and run as shown below.

-*WARNING*: Do not use a sensitive password or important Postgres user, because other users on your system will be able to see these credentials in the command using tools like `ps`.

     cd api && \
-    cargo run -- \
+    cargo run -- --config-file myconfig.toml
-      --static-path ../ui/dist \
-      --postgres-user ehallway \
-      --postgres-password ehallway

 Starting at the repository's top level, the reverse proxy server is started as shown below.